nsidc/granule-metgen/README.md

 a `collection_geometry_override=True` attribute/value pair can be added to the .ini file to facilitate granules taking on their collection extent.
-Setting `collection_geometry_override=False` in the .ini file will make MetGenC look to the data files or premet/spatial files for granule-level spatial representation geometry.
+Setting `collection_geometry_override=False` in the .ini file will make MetGenC look to the science files or premet/spatial files for granule-level spatial representation geometry.

 For data sets with flightline-type data collection where the contents of .spatial files are meant to represent point clouds, the .ini file will need the attribute/value pair